Xarianne/NixOS4Gaming/docs/configuration.md

 ## Gaming Packages
 **Steam** of course.
 I am using the native version here for ease of integration (not the Flatpak).
 Also **Proton Plus** so you can install your favourite custom Proton versions (for example Proton GE or Cachy Proton), **Lutris**, **MangoHud** (and **MangoJuice** to configure it), **Discord** (to chat with your friends while playing).
 There is also RetroArch if you need emulation.

+### Emulation Support
+With RetroArch.
+It supports most emulation environments.

+### OpenRGB and OpenRazer
+For your keyboard/PC case lighting needs.

 ## OBS and DaVinci Resolve
 If you are a content creator who likes to share their gaming-related content.

-## Emulation Support
-With RetroArch.
-It supports most emulation environments.

-### Other Packages
+## Other Packages
 Just have a look at the Flatpak module and home-manager configuration for the full list.

 ## Other Features